Could Biblical name Boaz be the new Ezra?

 HOW POPULAR IS BOAZ?

-While the baby name Boaz has always been known, it’s seldom heard over the centuries.
+While the baby name Boaz has always been known, it’s rarely enjoyed much popularity, at least among English speakers.

-The baby name Boaz has also had a good run in the Netherlands, where it has ranked in their Top 100 since 2010.
-It fits right in with names like Siem (Simon), Moos (Moses), and Joah.
+Boaz has also had a good run in the Netherlands, where it has ranked in their Top 100 since 2010.
+It fits right in with names like Siem (Simon), Moos (Moses), and Mats (Matthias).

-It’s also seen steady use in Israel, and a number of athletes and other notables have worn the name.
+That said, the name has seen steady use in Israel, and a number of athletes and other notables have answered to Boaz.

-Not surprisingly, the baby name Boaz has risen steadily in use in the US, from 30 births in the year 2000 to a new high of 234 births in 2023.
+Recently, the name has increased in use, from just 30 boys in the year 2000 to a new high of 234 births in 2023, tipping Boaz into the rankings for the first time ever.

 RISING POSSIBILITY